Dive sites Menorca: So much to explore!

 On February 24, 1943, this German Ju-88 A4 light bomber, stationed in Sicily, accidentally veered off course after a raid on targets in Algeria.
 Upon sighting the Isla del Aire lighthouse and with little fuel available, the pilot decided to make an emergency landing in the sea, in front of a trawler with local fishermen.
 All four crew members survived the landing.

-The aircraft is now resting at a depth of 47 metres and for that a Tec-50 certificate is required.
-Not an easy dive due to the often strong current and depth, but certainly worth it.
+The aircraft is now resting at a depth of 47 metres.
+Because of the depth and the often strong current, this is not an easy dive.
 We plan this dive on request, in cooperation with one of our partner dive centers.

 Labyrinth */**